jamesmstone/Uno-Zwei-Tros-Quatter/index.md

 menu: main
 ---

-## Welcome to James Stone's Personal Blog
+## Welcome to Uno Zwei Tros Quatter

-This site is still heavily under development... but it's getting closer
+This site is still heavily under development...

 {% assign loopindex = 0 %}
 {% for page in site.posts %}